HSU-F20-CS243/F20-243-course-materials/Projects/Project 04/readme.md

 # CS 243 Assignment #1 - Chapter
 1. Complete the project listed at the end of chapter 4 in the book.
-2. Write a program that calculates the Nth Fibonacci number stored in R1.  *_NOTE_* There is no test file for this task.
+2. Write a program that calculates the Nth Fibonacci number stored in R0.
+Store the result in R1.  *_NOTE_* There is no test file for this task.

 # Getting Started
 Begin by creating a private repository in the course's [GitHub organization](https://github.com/HSU-F20-CS243).